The Giant Book

 Who Wrote the Codex ?

-We can see that the book itself is a masterpiece both in content and presentation; with very few ancient works comparable to it’s grandeur.
+We can see that the Devil’s Bible itself is a masterpiece both in content and presentation; with very few ancient works comparable to it’s grandeur.
 Yet, to date, no one is really sure who was the writer.
 The page inscription noted earlier shows the original owners but doesn’t identify the actual monk who did the writing.
 History shows us that the monastery at Podlažice was very poor and quite small.
 Scholars assume they would have been unable to undertake a large project like the Codex as it would have required enormous resources.
 Considering that no other medieval manuscript is extant from the monastery, this theory holds weight.

 Event though the evidence doesn’t fully support it, a monk at Podlažice named Herman the Recluse is believed to be the author of the Codex.
 He is also the person of interest in the many versions of the legend about the pact with the Devil.
 It is believed that he committed a serious transgression against the church and was serving a lifetime sentence, cloistered in a cell, inscribing holy texts as penitence.
 What happened behind monastery walls might seem strange to modern observers.
 During the Middle Ages, an anchoritic lifestyle was quite common for monks; being anchored to a place or monastery or even a cell for their entire lives.
 In some rare cases the monk was actually walled up in their cell, but not usually sentenced to death.
 Their mortal needs were taken care of by other monks while they focused on their spiritual callings or in this case earning forgiveness.
 Obviously by the length of time this work required, the story of the monk has been exaggerated.
 The text, although handwritten is considered error-free so Herman, if he was indeed the author, must have been well cared for in his lifetime.